ABOUT ERICA WESTPHAL, LMFT, PMH-C

 A collaborative and grounded approach

 Before starting private practice, I worked in agency and nonprofit settings with clients across the lifespan and from diverse backgrounds.
-Those experiences reinforced my belief that therapy should be collaborative, engaging, and time-limited.
+Those experiences reinforced my belief that therapy should be collaborative, practical, and focused — not endless or abstract.

 Therapy with me isn’t about eliminating difficult emotions.
-It’s about learning how to live alongside them while staying connected to what matters most to you.
+It’s about learning how to live alongside them without letting them run the show.

 I may not be the best fit if you’re looking for a highly directive or prescriptive approach, or if you’re hoping therapy will do the work for you.
 I value honesty, reflection, and shared responsibility — and aim to create a space that feels genuine, safe, and human.

-While therapy can involve hard conversations, my goal is for you to feel seen, supported, and able to be yourself as we explore what matters most to you.
+While therapy can involve hard conversations, my goal is for you to feel seen, supported, and able to be yourself as we work together.

 If you’re wondering what comes next